HRT: which type is right for you?

 Try it if…

-You still have a womb as the progestogen protects against a very small increased risk of womb cancer associated with taking estrogen-only HRT.
+You still have a womb as the progestogen protects against a very small increased risk of womb cancer associated with taking oestrogen-only HRT.

 What about testosterone?